LMH01/alpha_tui/docs/instructions.md

 By jumping to the labels `END`, `ENDE`, `end` or `ende` you can end your program.
 Example: `goto END`

+You can use either `#` or `//` to mark inline or full-line comments.

+You can end instructions with `;`, it will be disregarded, when instructions are parsed.

 You can define a custom start point for your program with the labels `main` or `MAIN`.

 The following instructions are supported: